 Sancta was the last element of the Sandum Philosophy to be discerned.
 It was seen any cultural or social ideology that is independent of Socialism and Buddhism yet is still a member of the Sandum Philosophy.
 In many ways, the cultural and social expression of the Sandum political theories of Libera, Realism, and Philia can be represented here, though they are often seen as being the political counterparts to the sociocultural Sandum Philosophy.
 Other Sancta elements include Classical and Ancient cultural philosophies, the agrarian Anticosti Ideal (see also above), and Sandus’s various cultural inspirations from around the world – often represented by the motto derived from Vergil of “e pluribus unum” or “from many, one.”

-Most recently in 2014, Sancta was clarified by the Sôgmô as being more than “anything else in the Philosophy outside of Socialism and Buddhism.”
+In 2014, Sancta was clarified by the Sôgmô as being more than “anything else in the Philosophy outside of Socialism and Buddhism.”
 Existentially, the Sôgmô clarified that Sancta is fundamentally the Sandum social and cultural drive for pluralism and multiculturalism.
 Therefore, Sancta is more than just “anything else” — it is the plurality and multicultural elements of the Sandum Philosophy excluded by Socialism and Buddhism.
+Today, Sancta has become another name for the plurality and multiculturalism the State of Sandus represents.